Pumpkin Peanut Butter Pupcakes

 The frosting is simply unsweetened Greek yogurt, peanut butter and a touch of maple syrup for sweetness.
 Huddybear went to town on the frosting and biscuit garnish.

-Health benefits of pumpkin and peanut butter for dogs
+Health benefits of pumpkin for dogs

 As I was taking these photos I couldn’t help but think, “It’s official, I’m a crazy dog mom.”
 And it’s true.
 I love this furry handful so much that he gets his own pupcakes #sorryimnotsorry.

 If your pup has a birthday coming up, you have to treat them to these pumpkin peanut butter pupcakes.
 Their tails will be wagging so fast when they get a lick of this peanut butter frosting.
+Sometimes I use Honest Paws Hemp Peanut Butter.
+It has a calming effect, which is perfect for my high energy pup!
+Use code BLONDE for 15% off.

 Hudson managed to gobble a couple cupcakes up in mere minutes.
 I had to stash the rest in the fridge so he wouldn’t eat them all in one day!